kmcallister/aesni-examples/README.md

 `%xmm15`.  `%xmm0` through `%xmm2` are used for various scratch purposes;
 `%xmm3` and `%xmm4` are unused.

+The key expansion code in `encrypt.s` and `decrypt.s` is similar and could be combined using an additional macro, but I chose to leave them separate for clarity.

 AES-NI itself is very fast.
 However, don't expect great performance from these programs, because they make two system calls per 16 bytes processed.
 A high-throughput version would buffer I/O to reduce system call overhead.